brickifyjs/brick/README.md

 Works browser side and server side

-Works with bricks and non bricks
+Works with bricks and non bricks (Any JavaScript object)

 No dependencies